SidIcarus/beep.brake/README.md

 ndk.dir=C\:\\path\\to\\ndk
 ```

-You should be set to run this application using an android 4.4.2 image or above!
+At this point, you should be set to run this application using an android 4.4.2 image or above!

 ##More Information

 (Addressing size concern)
 The application includes the [OpenCV 3.00 Android](http://opencv.org/downloads.html) sdk\java module and sdk\native folder underneath ``opencv_java3``.
 This allows for an easier project setup but causes it to be a much larger project.

 ##Creating Native Files